muquit/go-xbuild-go/README.md

 ## How to release your project to github

-Now that you cross-compiled and created archives for your go project, you can use the included release script to publish to GitHub:
+Now that you cross-compiled and created archives for your go project, you can use go-xbuild-go to publish it to GitHub.
+Note: any project can be released to github using this tool, not just go projects.

 1. Make sure you have the GitHub CLI [gh](https://cli.github.com/) is installed.
 By default, the path will be searched to find it.
 However, the environment variable **GH_CLI_PATH** can be